bcgov/jag-file-submission/tests/README.md

 ## Running the maven Tests without cucumber tags

-Add values to the keys in config.properties file
+1. Add values to the keys in config.properties file
+2. Add test data values to the json files in 'test/java/testdatasource' package

 In the 'tests' directory, you can run: